 - The Gmail sending limit is about 100-150 emails per day via SMTP.
 The limit via the Gmail interface is 500 per day.

-- The limit for G Suite accounts is 2000 emails per day, which is more than enough for most sites.
+- The limit for Google Workspace accounts is 2000 emails per day, which is more than enough for most sites.
 See here for more details.

 If you are a G Suite customer, then you can also use their SMTP relay service instead, which would be preferable.

-If you use WordPress then I suggest using the gmail-smtp plugin, which uses OAuth to send emails instead of authenticating with your username and password, which solves a number of issues, including the one mentioned above.
+If you use WordPress then I suggest using the gmail-smtp plugin, which uses OAuth to send emails instead of authenticating with your username and password, however be aware that will still stop working if that user changes their password.

 Other SMTP Relays